Louisiana Music: Mardi Gras Indians and Zulu

 To catch the Zulu parade and the Mardi Gras Indians on Carnival Day, the place to be is where North Claiborne and Orleans avenues intersect.
-The Black Indians, however, do not run on anybody's timetable but their own and do not travel along any specific routes.
-The tribes, commonly called “gangs,” remain freewheeling and usually take to the streets from their Chiefs' homes or favorite barrooms in the neighborhoods that they are most associated with.
-For instance, the Wild Magnolias, a gang headed by the legendary Big Chief Bo Dollis and now led by his son, Lil Bo, as well the noted Big Chief Monk Boudreaux and the Golden Eagles, can usually be found at their “headquarters” at Second and Dryades streets.
+The Mardi Gras Indians, however, do not run on anybody's timetable but their own and do not travel along any specific routes.
+The tribes remain freewheeling and usually take to the streets from their Chiefs' home.

 The tradition of the New Orleans Mardi Gras Indians is one of the most significant and unique in the United States.

 The history of this culture is primarily an oral one told through songs and chants much like the way stories of the past are told by African griots.
-Most agree that the custom of Blacks “masking” (costuming) Indian began in the mid-19th century as a way to honor the Native Americans with whom slaves found refuge when they sought freedom from their (mutual) oppressors.
+Most agree that the custom of African Americans “masking” (costuming) Indians began in the mid-19th century as a way to honor the Native Americans with whom slaves found refuge when they sought freedom from their mutual oppressors.
 Some returned to tell their tales of their philosophical union with the Native Americans.
-As can be detected in the features of many New Orleans Black Indians, spousal relationships were formed between the two unified races.
+As can be detected in the features of many New Orleans Mardi Gras Indians, spousal relationships were formed between the two unified races.

-Nowadays, the some 30 to 40 Mardi Gras Indian groups with names like the Creole Wild West, the oldest tribe on the streets, the Yellow Pocahontas, the Fi-Yi-Yi and the Mandingo Warriors and the Mohawk Hunters, compete for recognition with their spectacular, elaborately adorned, feathered and hand-sewn beaded suits as they ceremoniously met and danced with other tribes.
-On Mardi Gras Day, many can be caught at Treme's Backstreet Cultural Museum that uniquely celebrates the culture.
+Nowadays, some 30 to 40 Mardi Gras Indian groups compete for recognition with their spectacular, elaborately adorned, feathered and hand-sewn beaded suits as they ceremoniously met and danced with other tribes.

-It takes the Black Indians all year to create these works of art which, by those gangs that hold to tradition, are only worn on one Mardi Gras Day, again on St. Joseph's night, for the Indian Super Sunday Parade (the third Sunday in March), the Jazz Fest, and perhaps a few other occasions.
+It takes the Mardi Gras Indians all year to create these works of art which, by those tribes that hold to tradition, are only worn on one Mardi Gras Day, again on St. Joseph's night, for the Mardi Gras Indian Super Sunday Parade (the third Sunday in March), the Jazz Fest, and perhaps a few other occasions.
 As the song goes, “Every year at Carnival time we make a new suit...”
-The Black Indians and Zulu Social Aid & Pleasure Club carry on the traditions because of strong community and family ties and the passion for continuum.
+The Mardi Gras Indians and Zulu Social Aid & Pleasure Club carry on the traditions because of strong community and family ties and the passion for continuum.